 Rebase is quite complex and it alters/rewrites the history of a repository.
 Please make sure you understood its principles before using it (for general hints where to find more information about Git and rebasing see the section called “Reading Guide” and especialy the section called “git-rebase(1)”).

 The Rebase dialog will be shown.

 Rebasing commits takes places from the bottom of the list to the top (in ascending order of the ID column).
 For example,

-Instead of setting "pick", "skip", "edit", "squash" by using the context-menu, you can also use the following keys: space: shifts the state, s: skip, e: edit, p: pick, q: squash
+squash by using the context-menu, you can also use the following keys: space: shifts the state, s:

 There is a button that swaps branch and upstream.
 Assume you are currently working on